MouseBiteLabs/Game-Boy-Pocket-Color/README.md

   - Check orientation of EM10 - is it 90 degrees rotated?
   - Check for a dirty DC jack (P4) - you should read nearly zero ohms with a resistance check across pins 2 and 3 when you don't have anything plugged in!
   - Make sure the batteries completely touch the battery terminals in the battery bay.
 This frequently happens to me in aftermarket shells without the battery separator.
-  - Clean your power switch regardless of any issues, but if it's particularly dirty, you may not get any voltage reading on pin 1 even when it's turned on
+  - Clean your power switch regardless of any issues (it will improve the switch action reliability), but if it's particularly dirty, you may not get any voltage reading on pin 1 even when it's turned on

 **Issue: No sound or bad quality sound**